thescholaar/verified-academic-history-json/README.md

 - preserve visibility of the academic record
 - preserve non-restricted academic name association
-- prevent specified name variants from being publicly associated with restricted Vermont-related contexts
+- prevent specified name variants from being publicly associated with restricted contextual associations
 - maintain the record as an academic and scholarly resource rather than a cross-context identity index

 This policy applies only to the structured metadata rules defined in the record and should not be interpreted as altering the academic record itself.